-The City supports local zoning authority and discretion for middle housing types and accessory dwelling units.
-Before the adoption of 2023 HB 1110 and HB 1331, the City allowed middle housing types including duplexes, triplexes, ADUs and multifamily housing on 55% of the City's residential lots, and cottage housing is allowed wherever single family detached housing was allowed, or on 78% of the lots.
-The City had a variety of policy tools for supporting the development of middle housing types, such as the City's Multi-Family Tax Exemption (MFTE) program, a housing incentives regulatory code chapter, and inclusionary density bonuses for landowners interested in providing units for very low income persons.
-In addition, the City was selected for a competitive grant through the Department of Commerce to evaluate the authorization of middle housing types on at least 30% of lots zoned for single family.
-Under HB 1100 and HB 1337.
-The City's programs and efforts at the local level to support middle housing development have been preempted by the State.
+The City supports local zoning authority and discretion. for middle housing types and accessory dwelling units.
+Before the adoption of 2023 HB 1110 and HB 1331 and follow on bills in 2024, the City allowed middle housing types including duplexes, triplexes, ADUs and multifamily housing on 55% of the City's residential lots, and cottage housing is allowed wherever single family detached housing was allowed, or on 78% of the lots.
+The City had a variety of policy tools for supporting the development of middle housing types, such as the City's Multi-Family Tax Exemption (MFTE) program, a housing incentives regulatory code chapter, and inclusionary density bonuses for landowners-interested in providing units for very low income persons.

+Under HB 11100 and HB 1337 and their follow on bills, tThe City's programs and efforts at the local level to support middle housing development have been preempted by the State.
 The City opposes state legislation that dictates land use and zoning without consideration for unintended consequences such as displacement and gentrification.